ChemxBigData/Science-CrossCoupling/README.md

 Their codes and original datasets of this paper are also avaiable on GitHub (https://github.com/doylelab/rxnpredict).

-Part of these data in their project were processed by R, in this tutorial, these data are processed by python.
+Most of these data in their project were processed by R including data processing and machine learning models training, in this tutorial, these data are processed by python.

 The aim of this tutorial is to provide a quick guide for people who has chemistry background and are interested in data analysis/machine learning.